Citrinate/FreePackages/README.md

 Example: `"FreePackagesPerHour": 42,`

 > Note: 40 is used as the default to give you the ability to redeem free packages manually without having to fight against the plugin.
-It's also not always possible to the plugin to identify when it's being rate limited, and so it's better to just never get rate limited.
+It's also not always possible for the plugin to identify when it's being rate limited, and so it's better to just never get rate limited.
 For these reasons, I don't recommend setting this to 50.

 > `uint` type with default value of 40.